plewis/deploy/JC_instructions.md

 Open the script 'setupmain.py' under the 'setup' folder.
 Change 'user = ' to your username under the section starting with 'Specify NetID of user.'
 You can comment out the user names you are not using with a #.

+Specify
+* `local = False`
-Specify local = False on line 11 (section starting with 'Specify local = True if....').
+on line 11 (section starting with 'Specify local = True if....').
 This tells the program you are going to run the simulations on the remote cluster.

+On line 21, specify
+* `theta_vs_lambda = False`
-On line 21, specify theta_vs_lambda = False (section starting with 'Specify whether grid should be...').
+(section starting with 'Specify whether grid should be...').
 This tells the program we will choose parameters based on theta / 2 and species tree height.

 Under the Paths section (line 24), find the section corresponding to your user name.
-We are not using your local computer to do anything right now, so you can skip to the section that says "else:" (this corresponds to paths on the remote cluster). 'simulator_path' and 'smc_path' should both correspond to the path of the SMC program on the cluster.
-Don't worry about 'beast_path' and 'astral_path' for now. 'paup_path' should correspond to the path of the PAUP* program on the cluster.
+We are not using your local computer to do anything right now, so you can skip to the section that says "else:" (this corresponds to paths on the remote cluster).\
+* `simulator_path`
+* `smc_path`
+should both correspond to the path of the SMC program on the cluster.

+* `paup_path`
+should correspond to the path of the PAUP* program on the  cluster,

+Don't worry about these settings for now:
+* `beast_path`
+* `astral_path`

 Under the Simulation settings section (line 69), you can specify the parameters for the simulations.
 The important parameters to set right now are: